The Diversity Series 2018-2019

 The purpose of this evening was to show that even though the route to the Bar is an expensive and sometimes extremely long one, it is possible for anyone.

 An opportunity for students to network with female barristers from all practise areas, reshaping the image many students have of the Bar.
 We were delighted that Lady Justice Nicola Davies appeared as guest speaker.

 Friday 15th February

 The KCL Bar & Mooting Society's Annual Dinner is the highlight of our social calendar.
 We concluded our Diversity Series with this formal dinner and an opportunity for students to network with esteemed guests of the legal society.

 This year, the XIV KCLBMS Annual Dinner was held at The Lansdowne Club, Mayfair.
 We were delighted that Dr S Chelvan appeared as our guest speaker for the evening.

 In keeping with our initiative to widen participation and increase social mobility, this year we offered five scholarships for students on the King's Living Bursary, courtesy of The Chancery Bar Association.

 Law for Non-Law

 Thursday 14th March

 A panel discussion with four barristers who didn’t do a Law degree.
-This is an amazing opportunity for non-law students to discover alternative routes to the Bar, learn more about the GDL and quiz the panel on their experiences of being a non-law at the Bar.
+This was an amazing opportunity for non-law students to discover alternative routes to the Bar, learn more about the GDL and quiz the panel on their experiences of being a non-law at the Bar.